Pe4enie/sublimetext-quickcvs/README.md

 When using `Diff` you can jump through differences using `F4` / `Shift+F4` .

-Development (TODO)
+Development
 -----------
-* Fix `QuickCVS: log` encoding problems.
-See `"build_variant" :"log"` in [CVS.sublime-build](https://github.com/ePages-rnd/sublimetext-quickcvs/blob/master/CVS.sublime-build).
 * Implement `cvs annotate` to render output into file buffer.
-* Show CVS status in the editor status bar.
 * Open the current cartridge in a graphical CVS tool.
-* Open folder in CVS-GUI for windows platform.
+* Open folder in WinCVS resp.
+SmartCVS
-* Show a graphical diff.
-Once you figure out how to render shell output into filebuffer, this is easy, when combind with the [FileDiffs](https://github.com/colinta/SublimeFileDiffs) plugin.